nihanbayrak/pipelinexpert/Readme.md

 1. Clone the repository
 2. Install dependencies with `npm install`
-3. Create a `.env` file with your Gemini API key:
+3. Create a `.env` file with your Gemini API key
+4. Start the development server with `npm run dev`